hfrancis7/Module11Challenge-NoteTaker/README.md

   This project allows you to create notes, which are saved in a side-bar that can be viewed later.
 Notes can also be viewed when clicked on as well as deleted.

   This exercise was my first delve into building routes in Express and giving an app functionality using an Express server.
+It is deployed using Heroku.

   ## Table of Contents